stefan-m-lenz/dePlzMap/README.md

 <img src="man/figures/dePlzMap.png" width="270px" align="right" /> The
 `dePlzMap` R package is a tool for visualizing data on a map of Germany, using postal code (PLZ) boundaries as geographic units.
-It provides a simple and flexible interface for creating [choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map) of PLZ regions in Germany with continuous color scales, allowing users to explore spatial patterns and relationships in data.
-The package includes the possibility to normalize the input values by population per PLZ region to show population-relative values.
+The package defines the function `dePlzMap`, which provides a simple and flexible interface for creating [choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map) of PLZ regions in Germany with continuous color scales, allowing users to explore spatial patterns and relationships in data.
+It is also possible to normalize the input values by population per PLZ region to show population-relative values.
 The package leverages the `ggplot2` and `ggmap` libraries for generating the plots.
-The plots can be created via the function `dePlzMap` which users can quickly generate informative maps that highlight patterns in via R.
+The necessary geographical data and data about the regions and the population is integrated in the package.

 ## Data